How KPIs and Metrics Can Help Measure Security Compliance

 Activity metrics may answer questions like, “What are we doing to improve compliance?” or “What are we doing to improve our ethical performance?”

-Process metrics cover reliability, age, and usability of your security systems or the performance of your guard force.
+Process metrics cover the reliability, age, and usability of your security systems or the performance of your guard force.

 Outcome metrics answer the question of whether or not your actions and processes are working.
 In other words, do your actions and systems lead to improved outcomes?